nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a company : `view`

-`view` displays the points of contact and transaction log of a company.
+`view` displays the points of contact and transaction log of the specified company.

 Format: `view INDEX`